Namhae German Village: Background

-Suk Sook-ja, who went to Leichlingen in 1973 and stayed in Germany for 30 years, played a significant role in the development of the village.
-She had been planning to return to South Korea when her German husband reached retirement age.
-In 1999, the Namhae government toured major German cities and held presentations.
-She decided to move to Namhae, and bring parts of German culture with her.
-She consulted the Namhae government and became the first returnee to the village.
+Suk Sook-ja, who went to Leichlingen in 1973 and lived in Germany for 30 years, had planned to return to South Korea when her German husband reached retirement age.
+In 1999, after attending a presentation of Namhae government in Germany, she decided to move there.
+She became the first returnee to the village.
 The village began with five houses.